Martine Franck

 Martine Franck (2 April 1938 – 16 August 2012) was a British-Belgian documentary and portrait photographer.
-She was a member of Magnum Photos for over 32 years.
+She was a member of Magnum Photos for more than 32 years.
 Franck was the second wife of Henri Cartier-Bresson and co-founder and president of the Henri Cartier-Bresson Foundation.

 Early life

 Franck was born in Antwerp to the Belgian banker Louis Franck and his British wife, Evelyn.
 After her birth the family moved almost immediately to London.
 A year later, her father joined the British army, and the rest of the family were evacuated to the United States, spending the remainder of the Second World War on Long Island and in Arizona.

 Franck's father was an amateur art collector who often took his daughter to galleries and museums.
 Franck was in boarding school from the age of six onwards, and her mother sent her a postcard every day, frequently of paintings.
 Ms. Franck, attended Heathfield School, an all-girls boarding school close to Ascot in England, and studied the history of art from the age of 14.
 "I had a wonderful teacher who really galvanized me," she says.
 "In those days she took us on outings to London, which was the big excitement of the year for me."